Jira-saki/Data-Engineer-AWS-immersion-day/README.md

 The ETL pipeline is using S3 as data Lake and  AWS GLUE ETL as access datalake.
 Using ATHENA to query a view.<br/><br/>

 ## Porject Background
 Data engineering immersion day Project.
 The project will be completing the following tasks.
-Data Validation and ETL with Glue to be tables that can be queried using Amazon Athena and Visualize with Amazon Quciksight
+Data Validation and ETL with Glue to be tables that can be queried using Amazon Athena and Visualize with Amazon Quciksight<br/><br/>

 Data architecture that needs to be created:<br/><br/>
 <img src="https://github.com/Jira-saki/ETL-AWS-GLUE/blob/master/image/architect-diagram.png"><br/><br/>